 2. Hazard Communication (1910.1200)

-This violation involves failing to communicate hazardous chemical risks through labeling, safety data sheets (SDS), or employee training programs.
+Failure to communicate hazardous chemical risks through proper labeling, safety data sheets, and worker training.

 3. Ladders (1926.1053)

-Common ladder violations include using the wrong ladder for the job, damaged ladders, or improper ladder setup.
+Using the wrong ladder for the task, damaged ladders, or improper setup.
+A consistent top citation on construction sites.

 4. Scaffolding (1926.451)

-Improper scaffold construction or lack of guardrails can lead to serious falls.
-Scaffolding violations often involve missing planking or unstable structures.
+Improper construction, missing planking, unstable structures, or lack of guardrails that can lead to serious falls.

 5. Powered Industrial Trucks (1910.178)